 Hypoglycaemia during pregnancy, for women with type 2 diabetes

-If you are taking insulin to manage your diabetes, you will be at risk of hypoglycaemia (a hypo) or low blood glucose levels.
+If you are taking insulin to manage your diabetes, you will be at risk of low blood glucose levels (hypoglycaemia or hypo).

 A hypo occurs when blood glucose levels fall below 4mmol/L. It is important to treat hypos quickly to stop the blood glucose level from falling even lower.